PlayStation Vita Review

 The face buttons are of the standard PlayStation fare with square, triangle, circle and cross (or X).
 The buttons are small enough to be all hit at the same time, but still are easy enough to hit separately as well.
 The 2 shoulder buttons are very similar to the ones used on the PSP.
 I did find that a few times the system would think I stopped holding the button down, when in fact I was still holding it down.

-The rear touchpad is in my opinion the most interesting addition to a handheld device.
+The rear touchpad is, in my opinion, the most interesting addition to a handheld device.
 As with the front screen, the rear touch pad supports multi-touch.
-With the PS Vita, you know have to be thoughtful on how you hold the system while playing to not use the rear touchpad at an inopportune moment.
-On both ends of the touchpad are grooved holders for you to place your friends when not using it.
+With the PS Vita, you now have to be thoughtful on how you hold the system while playing to not use the rear touchpad at an inopportune moment.
+On both ends of the touchpad are grooved holders for you to place your fingers when not using it.

 Can you hear me now?

 The stereo speakers included in the system produce decent sound quality, but are nothing spectacular.
 With different background noises going on around you, I find that even near max volume it seems too low and putting it on the max audio setting decreases the quality of the sound that is being output.
-The system does have a headphone jack, so simply connecting a nice, noise canceling headset works wonders to the ears.
+The system does have a headphone jack, so simply connecting a nice, noise-canceling headset works wonders for the ears.

 Being connected more than ever